treeverse/lakeFS/docs/reference/upgrade.md

 Users upgrading from a previous version of lakeFS must pass through the KV migration version (<TBD.X.X>) before upgrading to newer versions of lakeFS.

 > **Note:**
+> **Users using OS environment variables for database configuration must define the `connection_string` explicitly or as environment variable before proceeding with the migration.**
+>
-> **Prior to the migration procedure it is strongly recommended to perform the following steps:**
+> Prior to the migration procedure it is strongly recommended to perform the following steps:
 > * Commit all uncommitted data on branches
 > * Create a snapshot of your database
 {: .note }